Astlaan/whisper-dictate/README.md

-# Windows OpenAI Whisper Dictation
+# Whisper-dictate

-A fast, REST-based dictation tool for Windows, utilizing the renowned OpenAI Whisper model for accurate speech-to-text transcription.
+A fast, Rust-based dictation tool for Windows, utilizing the renowned OpenAI Whisper model for accurate speech-to-text transcription.

 ## Features